Billionaire Profile

 Early Life

-Rita Tong Liu was born on June 29, 1948, and grew up in Macau.
-Her upbringing instilled in her an independent spirit, honed through assisting her widowed mother in the family's timber trading business.
-She received an early exposure to Western culture, attending high school in the United Kingdom before pursuing business administration at Kansas University and New York University in the late 1960s.
+Born into a family of timber traders in Macau, Rita Tong Liu developed independence from a young age, assisting her widowed mother in managing the family business.
+She received early exposure to Western culture and attended high school in the United Kingdom before studying Business Administration at Kansas University and New York University in the late 1960s.

 Rise to Success